About Amistad

 Public schools in Amistad, Union County, New Mexico are administered by the local school district.
 School performance data, enrollment information, and district boundaries are available through the New Mexico Department of Education and the National Center for Education Statistics at nces.ed.gov.

 Crime data for Amistad, Union County, New Mexico is maintained by local law enforcement agencies and reported to the FBI's Uniform Crime Reporting Program.
-Residents can access crime statistics through the FBI Crime Data Explorer or by contacting the Amistad police department or the Union County Sheriff's Office.
+Residents can access crime statistics through the FBI Crime Data Explorer or by contacting local police (where present) or the Union County Sheriff's Office.

 The Amistad Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Union County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Amistad, New Mexico residents are available through the local police department and authorized providers in Union County.
+Fingerprinting services for Amistad, New Mexico residents are available through local police (where present) and authorized providers in Union County.
 Services cover background checks, professional licensing, and employment screening.
-Contact the Amistad Police Department or Union County Sheriff's Office for scheduling and fees.
+Contact local police (where present) or the Union County Sheriff's Office for scheduling and fees.

 To register to vote in Amistad, New Mexico, residents can register online through the New Mexico Secretary of State's website, by mail, or in person at the Union County elections office.
 New Mexico requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the New Mexico Secretary of State's voter lookup tool.
 For local municipal elections in Amistad, contact the Union County Clerk's office for schedules and ballot information.

 Property records for Amistad, New Mexico are maintained by the Union County Assessor's Office and the Union County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Union County, including parcels in Amistad.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Union County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many New Mexico counties provide online property record searches through their county websites.
-For in-person requests, visit the Union County offices at the county courthouse.
 The Union County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Amistad, New Mexico residents are available through both county and state offices.
 The New Mexico Department of Health, Bureau of Vital Records, located in Santa Fe, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in New Mexico.
 Orders can be placed online, by mail, or in person.
 Locally, the Union County Clerk's office issues marriage licenses and maintains marriage records for Union County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.